Two families of indexable partially observable restless bandits and Whittle index computation: Proof of Main Results

 \begin{lemma} Suppose $f: \mathcal{X} \times \mathcal{Y} \to \mathds{R}$ is a submodular function and for each $x \in \mathcal{X}$, $min_{y \in \mathcal{Y}} f(x, y)$ exists.
 Then, $\max \{\argmin_{y \in \mathcal{Y}} f(x, y)\}$ is monotone non-decreasing in $x$. \end{lemma} \begin{proof} This result follows from \cite[Lemma 4.7.1]{puterman2014markov}. \end{proof}

-Finally, we conclude that as $H_\lambda(s, k, a)$ is submodular in $(k, a)$ for any $s \in {\cal X}$, then, based on Lemma~\ref{lemma:sub-inc-pol} and as only two actions is available, the optimal policy is a threshold policy specified in the theorem statement.
+Now, we conclude that as $H_\lambda(s, k, a)$ is submodular in $(k, a)$ for any $s \in {\cal X}$, then, based on Lemma~\ref{lemma:sub-inc-pol} and as only two actions is available, the optimal policy is a threshold policy specified in the theorem statement.